kyouko-taiga/LogicKit/Docs/UserManual.md

 }
 ```

-Note however than we may not interact the same way with atomic values as we can with regular terms.
+Note however than LogicKit doesn't interact the same way with atomic values as it does with regular terms.
 Indeed, LogicKit sees them as equatable black boxes,
-but cannot use any predicate on their intrinsic value to make deductions.
+but can't use any predicate on their intrinsic value to make deductions.
 They are indeed *atomic*.
 For instance, one may store a whole Swift array as an atomic value,
 but may not ask LogicKit to use its values to make deductions.